10 Features to look for Law Enforcement Evidence Management Software

 What is law enforcement evidence management software, and why is it important?

-Law enforcement evidence management software is a secure digital platform designed to help agencies store, organize, manage, and share digital evidence efficiently.
+Law enforcement evidence management software is a secure digital platform designed to help agencies store, organize, manage, and share digital evidence efficiently and effectively.
 It ensures secure collaboration, maintains the chain of custody, and enhances case management workflows while complying with legal and security standards.

 How does law enforcement evidence management software improve interdepartmental collaboration?